Adolf Hitler's rise to power: From early party membership to the Hofbräuhaus Melée (November 1921)

 By early 1920, the DAP had grown to over 101 members, and Hitler received his membership card as member number 555 (the numbers started from 501).
 Hitler's considerable oratory and propaganda skills were appreciated by the party leadership.
 With the support of Anton Drexler, Hitler became chief of propaganda for the party in early 1920 and his actions began to transform the party.
 He organised their biggest meeting yet, of 2,000 people, on 24 February 1920 in the Staatliches Hofbräuhaus in München.
 There Hitler announced the party's 25-point program (see National Socialist Program).
 He also engineered the name change of the DAP to the Nationalsozialistische Deutsche Arbeiterpartei – NSDAP (National Socialist German Workers' Party), later known to the rest of the world as the Nazi Party.
 Hitler designed the party's banner of a swastika in a white circle on a red background.
 He was discharged from the army in March 1920 and began working full-time for the Nazi Party.
+Although the NSDAP claimed that Hitler received no income from them and lived on the fees he received from public speaking at non-party events, he was actually supported financially by several wealthy patrons and party sympathisers.

 In 1920, a small "hall protection" squad was organised around Emil Maurice.
 The group was first named the "Order troops" (Ordnertruppen).
 Later in August 1921, Hitler redefined the group, which became known as the "Gymnastic and Sports Division" of the party (Turn- und Sportabteilung).
 By the autumn of 1921 the group was being called the Sturmabteilung ("Storm Detachment") or SA, and by November 1921 the group was officially known by that name.
 Also in 1920, Hitler began to lecture in Munich beer halls, particularly the Hofbräuhaus, Sterneckerbräu and Bürgerbräukeller.
 Only Hitler was able to bring in the crowds for the party speeches and meetings.
 By this time, the police were already monitoring the speeches, and their own surviving records reveal that Hitler delivered lectures with titles such as Political Phenomenon, Jews and the Treaty of Versailles.
 At the end of the year, party membership was recorded at 2,000.